chasingegg/Data_Science/README.md

 # Data_Science
-an interesting repo all about data science course and practices related to data
+an interesting repo all about data science course and some toy practices related to data